jackyzha0/jackyzha0.github.io/content/thoughts/qualia.md

 On context-less data: Like vibes, these metrics carry no context or narrative; they can tell you nothing about how or why something might be desirable

 Is [intentionality](thoughts/intentionality.md) derivative with vibes/qualia too?

-## Hard problem of consciousness
-How do we bridge objective description and subjective experience

-what gives rise to [consciousness](thoughts/consciousness.md) (rel: [emergent behaviour](thoughts/emergent%20behaviour.md)), first-person experiences, and a sense of self?

-Do inanimate and non-human intelligences have personal experiences?